tvdboom/ATOM/docs_sources/user_guide/data_management.md

   not considered part of atom's dataset (the `dataset` attribute only returns the train and test sets).
 The holdout set is left untouched until predictions are made on it, i.e. it does not undergo any pipeline transformations.
-This also means that the holdout set is independent of the branches.
 The holdout set is stored in the trainer's `holdout` attribute.
 It's features and target can not be accessed separately.
   See [here](../../examples/holdout_set) an example that shows how to use the holdout data set.